Australian government under pressure to hold submarine tender after eyeing Japan deal

 An Australian naval source said the government was under enormous pressure to explore every option.

-"My feeling is that everything is still under very close and tight consideration," said the source, who declined to be identified because he was not authorized to speak to the media.
+"My feeling is that everything is still under very close and tight consideration," said the source, who declined to be identified because he was not authorised to speak to the media.

 DISAGREEMENT IN ABBOTT'S PARTY

-Australia's manufacturing sector is still reeling from the decision by Ford Motor Co (F.N), Toyota Motor Corp (7203.T) and General Motors Co (GM.N) to stop production in Australia by 2016.
+Australia's manufacturing sector is still reeling from the decision by Ford Motor Co, Toyota Motor Corp and General Motors Co to stop production in Australia by 2016.

 Buying the submarines overseas would have a disastrous impact on the shipbuilding industry and manufacturing more broadly, said Andrew Davies, senior analyst and director of research at the Australian Strategic Policy Institute.